 Hearty and comforting Bison Chili made with ground buffalo, butternut squash, veggies, and warming spices makes an easy and delicious healthy chili recipe that only requires 11 ingredients and 45 minutes.
 Make it for meal prep, an easy weeknight dinner, or game day.
-Paleo, Whole30, gluten free, and dairy free.
+Paleo, Whole30, gluten-free, and dairy-free.

+Last updated on February 9, 2020.
 This recipe first appeared on Instagram in partnership with Vital Proteins.

 That is exactly how my family made chili growing up.
 I remember both my mom and my dad would make it in the winter.
 I grew up in the northeast and it was such a comforting meal to have on chilly nights.